Team3512/ALF/README.md

 # ALF - Application Loading Framework

-The Application Loading Framework (ALF) provides us with a means to remotely reboot the cRIO and reload our robot code's kernel module without having to use anything
+The Application Loading Framework (ALF) provides us with a means to remotely reboot the cRIO as well as reload our robot code's kernel module without having to reboot the cRIO.
+Being able to update the currently running C++ code without waiting for the cRIO to reboot drastically speeds up our development cycle and increases our productivity.

 ## Dependencies